zentyal/zentyal/docs/en/user/filesharing.rst

 sent to them by the PDC server.
 The user can have access to his profile information from any computer.
 Please take into account the size of the users information when setting up your server in order to make sure there is enough space.

-In addition to that, the :guilabel:`Disk Letter` for the personal directory can be redefined.
+In addition to that, the :guilabel:`Disk
+Letter` for the personal directory can be redefined.
+When a user logs into the domain his personal directory will be automatically mapped to a drive with this letter.

 Finally, you can define user policy passwords through :menuselection:`File Sharing --> PDC`.